-Oldbury Training Facility has a Fire House and a purpose-built High Rise facility.
-Further development includes the proposed provision of a compartment/container allowing Fire Investigation to run courses there.
+Oldbury Training Facility has a Fire House, purpose-built High Rise facility and a small fire behaviour unit.

 The Business Educational Safety Team (BEST) are also located at Oldbury with a dedicated area for delivering external courses.

 Walsall

 Walsall Training Facility has the ability to deliver RTC, First Aid Trauma Management and New Entrant training.